 That message is out there, loud and clear – through billboards, television spots and radio announcements.

 But few of my patients have ever heard that smoking also increases the risk of vascular disease in their legs and ultimately, if left untreated, the loss of a leg.
-[Visit our Smoking Cessation section.]

 Even the symptoms surprise patients as signs of a serious disease.
 Patients come to me with pain in their legs.
 They can barely walk down the driveway to the get the mail.
 Or the trip to the grocery store is too much to bear.
 Halfway down the aisle they have to stop, rest and go home.

 When plaque accumulates in the arteries that nourish the heart we call it heart disease.
-When it restricts blood flow through arteries to the legs we call it peripheral arterial disease, or PAD.
+When it restricts blood flow through arteries to the legs we call it peripheral artery disease, or PAD.
 Surgery and other procedures to clear away the plaque can relieve the pain.
 That’s reassuring for some.
 But when I tell them that without one of these procedures they run the risk of losing the leg they’re stunned.
 They never knew.